ohbus/PJP/README.md

 ## Wipro Pre Joining Program using Project Based Learning

-Disclaimer:
+### Disclaimer:
-Use these modules for your referneces and only if you have access to the questions which can be viewd from the project link by signing in with your Resume Number
+Use these modules only for your reference and if you have access to the questions.
+The questions can be viewed from the project link by signing in with your Resume Number

-### Use Eclipse to import these as Maven projects divided into each tech modules.
+***Use Eclipse to import these as Maven projects divided into each tech modules.***

 Put a :star: if this helped you.
 Send a PR if this needs an update.